w3security/cli/help/cli-commands/monitor.md

 ## Description

-The `w3security monitor` command creates a project in your Snyk account to be continuously monitored for open source vulnerabilities and license issues.
-After running this command, log in to the Snyk website and view your projects to see the monitor.
+The `w3security monitor` command creates a project in your w3security account to be continuously monitored for open source vulnerabilities and license issues.
+After running this command, log in to the w3security website and view your projects to see the monitor.

-For Snyk Container see [`w3security container` help](https://docs.w3security.io/w3security-cli/commands/container)
+For w3security Container see [`w3security container` help](https://docs.w3security.io/w3security-cli/commands/container)

-The `monitor` command is not supported for Snyk Code.
+The `monitor` command is not supported for w3security Code.

-For Snyk Infrastructure as Code follow the instructions in "Regularly testing IaC files" on [Snyk CLI for Infrastructure as Code](https://docs.w3security.io/products/w3security-infrastructure-as-code/w3security-cli-for-infrastructure-as-code)
+For w3security Infrastructure as Code follow the instructions in "Regularly testing IaC files" on [w3security CLI for Infrastructure as Code](https://docs.w3security.io/products/w3security-infrastructure-as-code/w3security-cli-for-infrastructure-as-code)

 ## Exit codes